-ACADEMIC COURSE OFFERINGS 2023-2024
+ACADEMIC COURSE OFFERINGS

-OFFICE OF THE PRINCIPAL Dear Parents/Guardians:
+OFFICE OF THE PRINCIPAL

+Dear Parents/Guardians:

 At Hasbrouck Heights Middle School, we work hard each and every day to create the best possible learning environment for our students and staff.
 We work together as a team to provide a safe environment that is both challenging and nurturing, so that our students may grow into well-rounded, responsible young adults.
 Our outstanding team of educators will remain committed to ensuring that our students develop the necessary skills needed to be successful in high school and beyond.
 We will continue to set high expectations for our students and hold them accountable for being the very best that they can be.

 As your principal, I promise to ensure a commitment to your child's education that is second to none.
 We will work tirelessly to support and guide your child to achieve the highest possible academic achievements, while at the same time, develop their interpersonal skills and self-esteem.
 We believe in our staff members, our community, our school system, and most importantly, our students!
 I truly look forward to working alongside our Junior Aviators, as well as our parents, the PTSA, and the entire community of Hasbrouck Heights throughout the school year.

-This booklet of information has been prepared in order to provide you with an overview of the academic course offerings at Hasbrouck Heights Middle School for the 2023-2024 school year.
-Thank you, Mr. Joseph Mastropietro HHMS Principal Mr. Frank D'Amico HHMS Vice Principal
+This booklet of information has been prepared in order to provide you with an overview of the academic course offerings at Hasbrouck Heights Middle School for the 2024-2025 school year.

+Thank you,

+Mr. Joseph Mastropietro HHMS Principal Mr. Frank D'Amico HHMS Vice Principal

-6TH Grade Courses:
+6TH Grade

+Courses:
-- ➤ 2 Math/2 Language Arts/1 Science/1 Social Studies

-- ➤ Physical Education/ Health

-- ➤ Art, Research Seminar/Civics, Music, Personal Finance, S.T.E.A.M, World Language (30 day cycles)

-- ➤ Instrumental Music/Band and Basic Skills are pull-out programs that take place during the elective period

-- ➤ ESL is offered as a full-year course

-- ➤ 1 Lunch
+- ➤ 2 Math/2 Language Arts/1 Science/1 Social Studies - ➤ Physical Education/ Health - ➤ Art, Research Seminar/Civics, Music, Personal Finance, S.T.E.A.M, World Language (30 day cycles) - ➤ Instrumental Music/Band and Basic Skills are pull-out programs that take place during the elective period - ➤ ESL is offered as a full-year course - ➤ 1 Lunch

 7TH Grade Courses:

-- ➤ 2 Math/2 Language Arts/1 Science/1 Social Studies

-- ➤ Physical Education/Health

-- ➤ Art, Research Seminar/Civics, Music, Personal Finance, S.T.E.A.M, World Language (30 day cycles)

-- ➤ Instrumental Music/Band and Basic Skills are pull-out programs that take place during the elective period

-- ➤ ESL is offered as a full-year course

-- ➤ 1 Lunch
+- ➤ 2 Math/2 Language Arts/1 Science/1 Social Studies - ➤ Physical Education/Health - ➤ Art, Research Seminar/Civics, Music, Personal Finance, S.T.E.A.M, World Language (30 day cycles) - ➤ Instrumental Music/Band and Basic Skills are pull-out programs that take place during the elective period - ➤ ESL is offered as a full-year course - ➤ 1 Lunch

 8TH Grade Courses:

-- ➤ 2 Math/2 Language Arts/1 Science/1 Social Studies - ➤ Physical Education/Health - ➤ Art, Research Seminar/Civics, Music, Personal Finance, S.T.E.A.M, World Language (30 day cycles) - ➤ Instrumental Music/Band and Basic Skills are pull-out programs that take place during the elective period - ➤ ESL is offered as a full-year course - ➤ 1 Lunch If you have any questions regarding our programming, please feel free to call your child's school counselor.
-Mrs. Gesell Grade 6-8 (A-L) geselllin@hhschools.org (201) 393-8167 Mrs. O'Hagan Grade 6-8 (M-Z) ohagank@hhschools.org (201) 393-8156
+- ➤ 2 Math/2 Language Arts/1 Science/1 Social Studies - ➤ Physical Education/Health - ➤ Art, Research Seminar/Civics, Music, Personal Finance, S.T.E.A.M, World Language (30 day cycles) - ➤ Instrumental Music/Band and Basic Skills are pull-out programs that take place during the elective period - ➤ ESL is offered as a full-year course - ➤ 1 Lunch

+If you have any questions regarding our programming, please feel free to contact child's school counselor, Director of Curriculum, or Supervisor of Instruction and Programming.

+Mrs. Gesell School Counselor (A-L) geselllin@hhschools.org (201) 393-8167 Mrs. O'Hagan School Counselor (M-Z) ohagank@hhschools.org (201) 393-8156 Mrs. DaCosta Pre-K to 6 Supervisor of Instruction and Programming dacostadia@hhschools.org (201) 393-8156 Mrs. Vetrano K-12 Director of Curriculum vetranodom@hhschools.org (201) 393-8156